 Indiana’s Trusted Personal Injury Advocates Since 1963.

 Car accidents, on average, occur every few minutes across the State of Indiana.
 A recent study conducted by the National Highway Traffic and Safety Administration (NHTSA) reported that 94 percent of all automobile crashes today are caused by human choice or error.
 This statistic supports the notion that almost always, a car crash is caused by the fault of another human being.
-While car accidents range in severity, the loss of life or limb is always present.
+Car accidents vary in severity, but the loss of life or limb is a distinct possibility.
 A car crash can impact every part of a person’s life.
 These incidents can result in severe physical injuries and life-altering impairments.
-But a crash can also inflict emotional trauma, devastate property, and cause a person to lose significant income and wages over weeks, months, years, or a lifetime.
+A crash can also inflict emotional trauma, devastate property, and cause a person to lose significant income and wages over weeks, months, years, or a lifetime.

 If you have suffered harm due to the careless driving of another motorist, you are entitled compensation.
 And, according to Indiana law, you shall be made “whole” for your injuries and losses.
 To be made “whole” means placing an injured person in the same condition they found themselves before the negligent act occurred.
 While this is a lofty pursuit of Indiana’s civil justice system it is the intended goal.
 To make a plaintiff whole, the injured party is entitled compensation in the form of money justice.